Rookabu/Project-GTHelper/README.md

 # About

 This website is all about creating your own ground truth from abstracts.
-U can add as many Interactions as you want for each abstract.
-For example Proteine-Proteine, Proteine-Gene or your own type of Interaction.
+You can add as many interactions as you want for each abstract.
+For example Proteine-Proteine, Proteine-Gene or your own type of interaction.

 ## How to start?

-First off, start by uploading your abstrcats with titles as a txt., csv., or tsv. file using the 'Upload abstracts' button.
+First of all, start by uploading your abstracts with titles as a txt., csv., or tsv. file using the 'Upload abstracts' button.

 It's important that the titles are separated from its abstract by one whitespace and an abstract should be followed by two whitespaces before a new title starts.